 NM Areas Reviewed Findings X Clinicians documented the medication reconciliation process that included the fluoroquinolone.
-We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 21 (53 percent) of 40 patient EHRs.
+We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 16 (40 percent) of 40 patient EHRs.
 Written information on the patient's prescribed medications was provided at the end of the outpatient encounter.
-X Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs.
-We did not find documentation of medication counseling/education that included the fluoroquinolone in 7 (18 percent) of 40 patient EHRs.
-Clinicians documented the evaluation of each patient's level of understanding for the education provided.
+Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs.
+X Clinicians documented the evaluation of each patient's level of understanding for the education provided.
+Clinicians did not document the level of understanding for 29 (73 percent) of 40 patients.
 The facility complied with local policy.